nicole-dwenger/nlp-exam/README.md

 **!** The scripts have only been tested on Linux, using Python 3.9.1.

 To run the scripts, I recommend cloning this repository and installing necessary dependencies in a virtual environment.
 Dependencies are listed in the `requirements.txt` file.

-## Results and Discussion
+To install all necessary requirements, including the Danish spaCy language model, the bash script `install_requirements.sh` shoud be used.